halalgami/azure_training/AZ900/az900notes.md

 - Single sign-on: Provides single sign-on access<br>to applications and infrastructure services.
 - Multifactor Authentication (MFA): Enhance security with<br>additional factors of authentication.
 - Self service: Empower users to complete password<br>resets themselves, as well as request<br>access to specific apps and services.
+- Application management: You can manage your cloud and on-premises apps using Azure AD Application Proxy, SSO, the My apps portal (also referred to as Access panel), and SaaS apps.
+- Device Management.
+Manage how your cloud or on-premises devices access your corporate data.
+- Business to business (B2B) identity services.
+Manage your guest users and external partners while maintaining control over your own corporate data Business-to-Customer (B2C) identity services.
+Customize and control how users sign up, sign in, and manage their profiles when using your apps with services.

 ## RBAC
 Role